Kunal18/kunal_indore_portfolio/README.md

 # About Me

-With 3 years of professional experience honing my skills in client communication, requirement gathering, and overall business conduct, I am currently pursuing Master's in Data Science at Northeastern University, Boston with concurrent professional experience as a Product Analyst Co-op at Homesite Insurance within the American Family Insurance group.
+<p align="justify">With 3 years of professional experience honing my skills in client communication, requirement gathering, and overall business conduct, I am currently pursuing Master's in Data Science at Northeastern University, Boston with concurrent professional experience as a Product Analyst Co-op at Homesite Insurance within the American Family Insurance group.
 My passion for data science, analysis, and visualization drives me to craft compelling narratives through data exploration and my curiosity extends to Machine Learning and Natural Language Processing.
-I seek opportunities within organizations that not only leverage my existing knowledge but also foster my growth by embracing new technologies and contributing to their continued success.
+I seek opportunities within organizations that not only leverage my existing knowledge but also foster my growth by embracing new technologies and contributing to their continued success. </p>

 ## Technical Skills: Python, SQL, AWS, Snowflake, MATLAB